sheerun/sublime-wombat-theme/README.md

 }
 ```

-You need to restart Sublime Text!
+You need to restart Sublime Text(!)

 ## Features

 * Works for Sublime Text 3 (and 2).
 * Highly customizable thanks to [Phoenix Theme](http://netatoo.github.io/phoenix-theme/) and [Soda Theme](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation).
 * Supports high resolution Retina displays.
-* Any italic fonts are disabled.
+* Any fancy font styles are purged.
-* Two more theme variations.
-One with darker background and one like Nexus Theme.

 It also sets few default options I find useful (you can always change them):